ghilman27/Kalibrr-Business-Intelligence-Test/README.md

-# kalibrr-basic-coding-test
+# Kalibrr Business Intelligence Test Solution

+A repository providing my solutions to the problem sets given for business intelligence recruitment by Kalibrr Consisted of:
-Code Answer of Kalibrr Basic Programming Aptitude Test By ghilman27
+- Code Solutions of Basic Programming Aptitude Test
+- Marketing Activities Proposal for Business Case Test

+By ghilman27